-What happens if you declare bankruptcy depends on a few things, such as the bankruptcy type.
-Before filing, it’s important to understand the process, what happens next, and what other debt-relief options exist.
-After all, bankruptcy can be an effective way to get a handle on debt, but it also has long-term repercussions and isn’t right for everyone.
+What happens if you declare bankruptcy depends on a few things, including the type of bankruptcy you’re filing.
+Before filing, it’s important to understand the process, what happens next, and other debt-relief options.
+After all, bankruptcy can be an effective way to handle debt, but it also has long-term repercussions and isn’t right for everyone.

 What happens after you file for bankruptcy

-Most people file for either a Chapter 7 or a Chapter 13 bankruptcy, depending on the situation and desired result.
+Most people file for either Chapter 7 or a Chapter 13 bankruptcy, depending on their financial situation.

-With a Chapter 7, a court trustee will help liquidate your assets to pay off your debts.
+Chapter 7 is known as liquidation bankruptcy.
+During the process, a court trustee will help liquidate your assets to pay off your debts.
 After this happens, the court will discharge (eliminate) most of your remaining debts.
 Also sometimes called a liquidation bankruptcy, Chapter 7 is usually easier and faster than a Chapter 13.

 With a Chapter 13, you’ll need to set up a repayment plan with your creditors that lasts three to five years.
 During this time, you’ll pay back as many of your debts as possible.
 At the end of the plan, any eligible debts will be discharged.
 The court will appoint a trustee to help oversee repayments.
 Chapter 13 is also sometimes referred to as a “wage-earner’s plan” because it helps people with a regular income to consolidate their debts.

-What happens after filing for bankruptcy, including what happens to your house, depends on which option you choose, as well as your financial situation.
+What happens after filing for bankruptcy, including what happens to your house, depends on which option you choose and your financial situation.
 Typically, the following things will occur after you file a bankruptcy petition in federal court.

 Although there are ways to reduce the cost of bankruptcy, some fees are inescapable.